On the Expressive Power of Inquisitive Team Logic and Inquisitive First-Order Logic: Results on and

-To conclude our investigation of the expressive power of \inqBT, we now consider the expressive power of this logic over finite structures.
-We show that $\inqBT$ can express properties of (finite structures and teams) that are not expressible in first-order logic. \begin{theorem} Over finite structures, $\inqBT$ can express $\mathrm{CoNP}$-complete problems.
-In particular, there exists a formula $\varphi$ of $\inqBT$ such that the problem of deciding whether a finite structure and a team satisfies $\varphi$ is $\mathrm{CoNP}$-complete. \end{theorem}
+To conclude our investigation of $\inqBT$, we examine its expressive power over finite structures.
+We show that $\inqBT$ can express properties of finite structures and teams that cannot be expressed in first-order logic.
+This is established by constructing an $\inqBT$ formula whose model checking problem is provably harder than that of any first-order formula.

+Let $\threeSAT$ (respectively, $\threeUNSAT$) denote the set of satisfiable (respectively, unsatisfiable) Boolean formulas in conjunctive normal form with clauses of size three.
+It is known that $\threeUNSAT$ is $\mathrm{coNP}$-complete, and that the model checking problem of any first-order formula has a strictly lower computational complexity (see, e.g., \cite{NI99}). \begin{theorem} There exists a formula $\varphi$ of $\inqBT$ such that the problem of deciding whether a given finite structure and a team satisfies $\varphi$ is $\mathrm{coNP}$-complete. \end{theorem}